jhrf/parabam-docs/source/Fundamentals.rst

 Engines and constants
 +++++++++++++++++++++

-parabam works by applying an ``engine`` (a user defined function) to every read in the BAM file.
+parabam works by applying an ``rule`` (a user defined function) to every read in the BAM file.
 Engines are simple functions that only take three arguments.
 These are:

 * :ref:`read <read-section-label>` - A sequencing read.
 This is an object of type pysam.AlignedSegment
 * constants - A set of user defined constants.
 This is a simple python ``dict``.
 * :ref:`master <master-section-label>` - An object which represents the sample BAM file from which the read originated file.
 This is an object of type pysam.AlignmentFile

-For example which show in detail how to create engines for both subset and stat operations, see the :doc:`subset <Subset>` and :doc:`stat <Stat>` sections.
+For example which show in detail how to create rules for both subset and stat operations, see the :doc:`subset <Subset>` and :doc:`stat <Stat>` sections.

 Output Files
 ++++++++++++